46,000 Amazing Place Names

 National Flower

-With it’s bright yellow petals the daffodil is the national flower of Wales.
+With it’s bright yellow petals the Daffodil is the national flower of Wales.

-Daffodil.
-Before this the leek.
+Before this the Leek.

 How The Leek Became Popular